Stalker2106x/StbxEngine/README.md

 + Maxime 'stalker2106' Martens

 ## About ##
-StbxEngine is a basic implementation of Game Engine; with a modular pattern.
-It provides a 2D context (extendable to 3D with openGL) with pre-built modules such as Developer console, XML Menu component, HUD with custom panels, wether draggables or static, and many more !
+StbxEngine is a basic, hassle-free, feature-full implementation of a modern C++ Game Engine.
+It provides a SFML-Powered 2D context (extendable to 3D with openGL) with pre-built modules.

-This projects aims to give developers a way to program video games with basic C++ Knowledge
+This projects aims to give developers a way to program video games with basic C++ Knowledge;
+No more time-wasting tasks, start writing the game code right away!

 ## Build Status ##

-You can check build status for latest version [at this address](http://vault.maximemartens.fr/stbxengine/)
+You can check build status for latest version [at this address](http://stabax.org/stbxengine/)

 ## Documentation ##

-This library is documented online [at this address](http://vault.maximemartens.fr/stbxengine/doc/)
+This library is documented online [at this address](http://stabax.org/stbxengine/doc/)

 ## License ##